-The newly created company is expected to return between $18 billion and $20 billion of capital to shareholders in the first three years after the deal’s completion, the companies said.
+The newly created company is expected to return between $18 billion and $20 billion of capital to shareholders in the first three years after the deal’s completion, the company said.
 The new company will also assume about $26 billion in net debt, they added.

 DEFENCE SPENDING RISE

-Raytheon, maker of the Tomahawk and the Patriot missile systems, and other US military contractors are expected to benefit from strong global demand for fighter jets and munitions as well as higher US defence spending in fiscal 2020, much of it driven by US President Donald Trump‘s administration.
+Raytheon, maker of the Tomahawk and the Patriot missile systems, and other US military contractors are expected to benefit from strong global demand for fighter jets and munitions as well as higher US defense spending in fiscal 2020, much of it driven by US President Donald Trump‘s administration.